ndaniels/MICA/README.md

     mica-xsearch /path/to/mica_database /path/to/query.fasta
                     --blast-args -outfmt 5

-Where `-outfmt 5` is, as indicated in the NCBI blastp user guide, the command-line argument for XML output.
+Where `-outfmt 5` is, as indicated in the NCBI BLAST+ user guide, the command-line argument for XML output.

 REPORTING BUGS
 ==============
-If you find any bugs or have any problems using CaBLASTP, please submit a bug report on our issue tracker:
+If you find any bugs or have any problems using MICA, please submit a bug report on our issue tracker:

     https://github.com/ndaniels/MICA/issues